mjavadmt/lc98/course-materials.md

 title: Course Materials
 permalink: /course-materials/
 ---
-Here's an image of a drag racer in action:
+Here's an image of a logic circuits:

 ![Drag Racing](/_images/lc.png)

-Move along.

 * you can click [here](http://uav.ece.nus.edu.sg/~bmchen/courses/EG1108_Digital.pdf) to see what is logic circuit about(english version)